-Although there are a few stories that I do that has OCs, like Kings and Soldiers by Marvelyn, and although its based around the girl character, it is really good.
-Now, I am ok with secondary OC or other characters that play a small part, or something like that, like from the story Country Roads by Tori of Lorien, the original characters are also the bad guys! and some die... which is ok... which brings me to my next point!
-I don't like when main characters die :( There are only a few stories that I let slide, like but in reality, I don't like it.
-And there are a few stories that has a little romance in it and I let slide because the story is awesome, by thievesfire (the story isn't solely based on romance.)
+The stories I let slide: there are a few stories that has an OC that is written in the story not as a love interest or anything like that, like Kings and Soldiers by Marvelyn, and although its based around the girl character, it is really good.
+Now, I am ok with secondary OCs or other characters that play a small part, or something like that, like Country Roads by Tori of Lorien, the original characters are also the bad guys! and some die... which is ok as long as it is not the main character(s) of the story and fandom.
+There has been time's I let slide again, BUT, I don't do it often.
+And there are a few stories that have a little romance in it and I let slide because the story is awesome, by thievesfire (the story isn't solely based on romance.)

-I am working on stories, a Flash one shot, a lot of Shield stories (some featuring other superstars).
+I am working on new stories: a few Flash one-shots, a lot of Shield stories (some featuring other superstars).
 WRTY has some good plots coming up, one featuring Bray.
 Some crossover ideas with RSD.
-Also, when I say I am a fan of the Shield, it means I am a fan of all three.
-I don't just like Roman and then bash the other two, although Roman is my favorite, then Dean and then Seth.
-I still like all three.

 Unsafe External Link